Tomás Borge: Insurrection

-In August 1978, Borge was one of the highest ranking Sandinistas released from prison after the spectacular Sandinista raid (Operation Chanchera) on the Nicaraguan National Palace by 19 commandos, headed by Edén Pastora (Commander Zero) that took the entire Congress hostage.
+In August 1978, Borge was one of the highest ranking Sandinistas released from prison after the spectacular Sandinista raid (Operation Chanchera) on the Nicaraguan National Palace by 19 commandos, headed by Edén Pastora (Commander Zero), that took the entire Congress hostage.

-The FSLN is divided into three factions and Tomás Borge lead the Prolonged Popular War fraction (GPP).
+The FSLN was divided into three factions at that time; Borge led the Prolonged Popular War fraction (GPP).
 On January 7, 1979, the FSLN came to an agreement on reunification, which was formalized in March, and Borge became one of the nine members of the National Directorate.

+On July 11, as Somoza's grip on power weakened, Borge, along with Daniel Ortega, Sergio Ramirez and Miguel d'Escoto, attended a meeting between the National Directorate and William Boudlerom, representative of the US government, at the home of Costa Rican President Rodrigo Carazo Odio in Puntarenas.
+At that meeting, Borge rejected the proposal to replace Somoza with Francisco Urcuyo, who would, as President of the Congress, take power in the absence of the president under the Constitution of 1974.
+Even so Urcuyo was named president when Somoza fled the country on 17 July.

 The triumphant guerrilla troops entered Managua on 19 July 1979.
-Days earlier, on July 11, Borge attended a meeting of the National Directorate along with Daniel Ortega, Sergio Ramirez and Miguel d' Escoto in Costa Rica at the home of President Rodrigo Carazo Odio in Puntarenas with William Boudlerom, representative of the US government.
-At that meeting, Borge rejected the proposal to replace Somoza with Urcuyos Maliaños Francisco, President of the Congress, as established in the Constitution of 1974 would take place in the absence of the president.
-Somoza fled on 17 July and Urcuyos was named president.

-Not too long after, Urcuyos was overthrown and power was passed to the Joint Government of National Reconstruction.
+Urcuyo was overthrown and power passed to the Joint Government of National Reconstruction.